bisos-pip/b/py3/README.rst

 Conventionally, a good number of packages and frameworks have been produced to facilitate development of CLI based python applications.
-These include: Click, Typer (based on Pydantic), `argparse <https://docs.python.org/3/library/argparse.html>`__, Docopt, fire, etc.
+These include: Click, Typer (based on Pydantic), cyto, `argparse <https://docs.python.org/3/library/argparse.html>`__, Docopt, fire, plumbum, cleo, etc.

 Conventionally, a good number of packages and frameworks have been produced to facilitate development of